- College Leadership

 - After your order has been processed, you will receive an email confirmation with pick up instructions.

-- In-Store Shopping: Bookstore services are available at the Espresso Yourself Cafe and Spirit Shop Monday - Thursday from 7:30am - 6:00pm and Friday 7:30am - 2:00pm.
+- In-Store Shopping: Bookstore services are available on the Littleton Campus at the hours listed above.
 The number of people permitted in the store will be limited to ensure proper social distancing.
 Ordering your textbooks and supplies online for home delivery or pick up should be your first choices.

 Purchasing Books Using Financial Aid

-Students who have been awarded financial aid for 20-21 will be able order books and supplies January 2 - 11, 2021.
+Students who have been awarded financial aid for 20-21 were able order books and supplies December 24 - January 6.
 You can check your financial aid balance in myACC or on the Bookstore website.
 Contact the Financial Aid office if you have questions.

 Parker and Sturm Collaboration Campus Students